kevin-babu-dotcom/StudentScoreModel/README.md

 2. **Data Preprocessing**: The data was cleaned and prepared for modeling.
 3. **Modeling**: A linear regression model was trained to predict student scores.
 4. **Deployment**: The model was deployed as a web application using Flask.
-5. **Evaluation**: The model was evaluated using metrics such as Mean Absolute Error (MAE) and R² score.

 ### Key Features